sparkster-me/Decentralized-Cloud/README.md

     - It will eventually arrive at the document to retrieve or update.
     - If it has to update a document, it will update the indices during the update of the document so that the data is always current.

+#### Reliability

+Since we use the User Datagram Protocol for communication among nodes, node-to-node communication is unreliable by default.
+This is because UDP was created to facilitate lightweight message exchange with minimal overhead.
+The protocol provides no guarantee of message delivery, meaning that if a message is sent by one node, that node receives no guarantee that the message will be delivered to the recipient.
+In order to make message delivery more reliable, UDP messages are recommended to be no more than 256 bytes in size; the idea is that the larger the message, the more the chance increases of the message getting lost.
+This is because large messages are fragmented by the protocol at the Transport Layer, and if one fragment is lost, the entire message is lost.

+Many applications implementing UDP for communication implement their own mechanisms to provide reliability at the Application Layer, instead of switching to a reliable protocol such as the Transmission Control Protocol.
+This is also the path we have taken.

+We achieve reliability by performing the following steps:
+- First, we generate a nonce to identify the message we want to transmit.
+- Next, we put the entire message on the DHT.
+- Finally, we send a notification to the recipient to fetch the message from the DHT.
+The notification packet contains a three-letter prefix to indicate a notification packet, and the nonce of the packet to fetch.
+In this manner, we keep the size of the notification packet down so it is easy to transmit.

 ## Status

 We are conducting functional and integration testing; this code is not considered stable.
 Please see [the section on known issues](#known-issues) for issues that will be addressed in future updates.

+## Change Log

+### Alpha 0.2, released on 03/01/2019

+- The nodes manage system resources a lot better, performing regular clean-up routines to keep the memory footprint down.
+- Logging options can now be set using the command line through the use of `--l` and `--lf`.
+All messages are no longer dumped to the console; instead, only info log messages will appear on console.
+All other messages are written to the file set with `--lf`.
+- The ability to create, fetch, update and delete documents on the network is fully integrated.
+This functionality is accessed using the built-in `execute` function.
+Examples are provided in the developer documentation.
+- Developer documentation is complete.
+- Instead of using packet fragmentation, the nodes now put entire messages on the DHT and send the nonce of the packets to the recipient nodes.
+This method of transmission cuts down on network congestion.

 ## Install